Revised

 Destruction of improvements

 When buildings or improvements on the premises are destroyed, the tenant is still obligated to pay rent unless the lease agreement relieves the rent obligation.
 So, if a building on the farm is destroyed by fire, the tenant is still responsible for the full amount of the rent.
-If the lease provides that the landlord is to keep the premises in general repair, and the destruction is not caused by the negligence of the tenant, courts will sometimes excuse the tenant from the payment of rent when the building has been totally destroyed.
+If the lease provides that the landlord is to keep the premises in general repair, and the destruction was not caused by the negligence of the tenant, courts will sometimes excuse the tenant from the payment of rent when the building has been totally destroyed.

 Sale of premises